mm201/pkmn-classic-framework/Roadmap.md

 * Set individual pokemon to public/friends/private.
 * Delete button. (this is a 100% real delete)

-##Administration
+## Administration

-* Can see full ìpokecheckî pages for any pokemon in the GTS or history.
+* Can see full ‚Äúpokecheck‚Äù pages for any pokemon in the GTS or history.
 * Can eject pokemon from the system.
 * Can see all trainer profiles
 * Can see all user profiles